jonaselreweny/k8s-training/neo4j-setup/readme.md

     ```bash
     kubectl get pods
     ```
     **Note**: It may take a few moments for the pods to be in the `Running` state.
 If any pod shows `ContainerCreating` or `Pending`, wait a bit and run the command again.
+Once all pods are in the `Running` state, and the `READY` column shows `1/1`, you can proceed to the next step.
 3. Access the Neo4j logs on the pods to verify that Neo4j has started:
     ```bash
     kubectl exec server1-0 -- tail /logs/neo4j.log